nhlanhlacliq/29-seconds/README.md

 Reactjs ?

-Use api to send data
+Use api to send data to front end..

+Use wikipedia api for game data..